rafalmas/gript/README.md

 The tool comes with a guide for the enabling of the build tool in your project.

-#### The sample Gulp file
+#### The sample Gulp file and configuration files

 The supported Angular application is built by [gulp.js](http://gulpjs.com), which is controlled by `gulpfile.js`.
-The `gulp-angular-sass-appbuilder` includes a sample gulp file, located in the root library of the module.
+The `gulp-angular-sass-appbuilder` includes a sample gulp file, located in the `sample_configs` directory module.
-You can find it in the `node_modules/gulp-angular-sass-appbuilder` folder, look for a `sample-gulpfile.js`.

-#### The sample Bower file

-The `gulp-angular-sass-appbuilder` includes a sample `bower.json` file, located in the root library of the module.
-You can find it in the `node_modules/gulp-angular-sass-appbuilder` folder, look for a `sample-bower.json`.
-Rename it to `bower.json` in your own project.
+Also in the `sample_configs` directory there are sample configration files for Bower, es-lint, js-lint and scss-lint.
+Copy them to the root folder of your project.

 #### Using the sample Gulp file
-This `sample-gulpfile.js` can be used as a starter for your project.
+This `sample_configs/gulpfile.js` can be used as a starter for your project.
 This is where you define the dependency to `gulp-angular-sass-appbuilder` module and specify the tasks you want to run during the build process of your own application:

     var gulp = require('gulp-angular-sass-appbuilder');